Unending

-"Unending" is the season finale of the tenth season and series finale of the science fiction television series Stargate SG-1, and the show's 214th episode overall.
+"Unending" is the tenth season finale and series finale of the science fiction television series Stargate SG-1, and the show's 214th episode overall.
 Written and directed by Robert C. Cooper, the episode originally premiered in the United Kingdom on Sky One on March 13, 2007, and in the United States on June 22, 2007, on the Sci Fi Channel.
 The episode attracted approximately 2.2 million viewers on its American broadcast, a ratings success for the Sci Fi Channel.

 The episode begins with the mass suicide of the Asgard race, who try to preserve their legacy by giving all of their accumulated knowledge and technology to the SG-1 team and the crew of the Earth ship Odyssey.
 When the ship is attacked by Ori warships, Lieutenant-Colonel Samantha Carter creates a time dilation field.
 The field was programmed so while only fractions of a second had passed outside of the field, It takes fifty years inside the field until a defense against the Ori weapons can be found.

 Plot

-The members of SG-1 and General Hank Landry (Beau Bridges) are travelling on the Earth ship Odyssey to the Asgard home world, Orilla, when the Asgard Thor beams aboard.
+The members of SG-1 and General Hank Landry (Beau Bridges) are travelling on the Earth ship Odyssey to the Asgard home world, Orilla, when Thor beams aboard.
 He reveals that after millennia of genetic manipulation, a disease has brought his race very close to extinction, and SG-1 accepts his offer to upload the sum of all Asgard's knowledge into Odyssey as a way to preserve the Asgard legacy after their mass suicide.
 However, Orilla and Odyssey are soon attacked by Ori warships.
-Orilla erupts with huge explosions, eventually blowing up completely, bringing about the extinction of the Asgard race (though it is later revealed in Stargate Atlantis that the race lives on via a colony in the Pegasus Galaxy).
+Orilla erupts with huge explosions, eventually blowing up completely, bringing about the extinction of the Asgard race.
 After Odyssey escapes to the next planet with a Stargate and beams the bulk of its crew down, the Ori fire a final energy beam upon the ship.
 Lieutenant-Colonel Samantha Carter (Amanda Tapping) activates a localized time dilation field that makes time look frozen outside the field to give SG-1 and Landry time to find a defense.

 During the initial months on board, Vala Mal Doran (Claudia Black) repeatedly tries to seduce Daniel Jackson (Michael Shanks).
 Daniel finally confronts Vala for what he believes to be her insincerity, teasing, and mocking of him.
 Vala's upset reaction makes Daniel realize the honesty of her feelings, and they share a passionate embrace.
 As the years pass, each team member attempts to deal with the isolation.
 General Landry develops a gardening hobby; Carter learns how to play the cello; Daniel continues the translation of Asgard information in the database and develops his relationship with Vala; and Cameron Mitchell (Ben Browder) and Teal'c (Christopher Judge) exercise and train while Mitchell is growing more frustrated and angry.
 After many years, General Landry succumbs to old age and dies.